 The John Hope Franklin Reconciliation Park offers docent-led tours that offer an educational component to your family getway on Tuesday and Thursday from 9 a.m.-12 p.m. and 1-3 p.m., and Saturday from 10 a.m.-1 p.m.
 Sign up at www.jhfcenter.org.

 Following a visit to The John Hope Franklin Reconciliation Park, Tulsa tourists may want to explore the surrounding Tulsa Arts District, a vibrant area of the city that houses restaurants, art galleries, Guthrie Green (a small park that frequently offers free events) and nonprofit bookstore Magic City Books.

 4. Tulsa Arts District

 Some favorite Tulsa Arts District establishments include Ida Red General Store and Soda Fountain, where one can purchase Oklahoma-themed merchandise, old-fashioned candy and soda-fountain beverages; Antoinette Baking Co., whose Pie Nights every Friday and Saturday are a fun and delicious tradition; and the Woody Guthrie Center, where one can learn more about this Tulsa legend and experience the Dust Bowl in a virtual reality setting.
-Find a complete list of Tulsa Arts District businesses to visit on your family weekend getaway at www.thetulsaartsdistrict.org
+Find a complete list of Tulsa Arts District businesses to visit on your family weekend getaway at www.thetulsaartsdistrict.org.

 5. Discovery Lab